ibm-cloud-docs/Registry/registry_images_.md

 When you delete a repository, all images in that repository are deleted.
 This action can't be undone.
 {: important}

-**Before you begin**
+Before you begin, you must back up any images that you want to keep.

-You must back up any images that you want to keep.
+{: tip}

 To delete a private repository by using the GUI, complete the following steps: